 Because of our rural nature, our guests tend to either drive or fly to Cornwall.
 We have just started up a Carbon Offsetting scheme with an organisation called Climate Care.
 Click here to calculate how much additional CO2 you will generate by travelling to and holidaying in Cornwall.
 You can then make a Carbon Offset Payment.

-You can see the Responsible Visitor Charter opposite and you can read our pledge and commitment to green tourism below.Our green tourism policy...
+You can see the Responsible Visitor Charter opposite.Our green tourism policy...

 |Conserve Energy Reduce energy consumption by switching off lights and by turning down the heating when you do not need them.|